 Targeting Gummy Shark at the Warmies

-We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
+We would recommend targeting gummy sharks with a 7-foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40 pound line.
 Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig single or double snelled rig or a paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
+Ideal rigs include a running sinker rig, a single or double-snelled rig, or a paternoster rig.
+You can use an Ezi rig, attach a sinker to the clip, and then tie it on a pre-made double-snelled rig.
 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.

 Targeting mullet at the Warmies

-This is a great location to mullet a bread and butter species that school up in big numbers.
+This is a great location to mullet a bread-and-butter species that schools up in big numbers.
 They are fun to catch on light spinning gear and a great fish species to introduce beginners to fishing.
-Mullet responds well to berley, so berley an isolated area with a mix of bread, tuna oil and chook pellets.
-Good baits include bread, dough, live maggots, pilchards, and prawns. remember that Mullet have small mouths so remember to cut these baits up into small pieces.
-You can also use soft plastics small minnow and grub style soft plastic with a slow constant retrieve.
+Mullet responds well to berley, so use berley in an isolated area with a mix of bread, tuna oil, and chook pellets.
+Good baits include bread, dough, live maggots, pilchards, and prawns.
+Remember that Mullet have small mouths, so cut these baits into small pieces.
+You can also use soft plastics, small minnows, and grub-style soft plastics with a slow, constant retrieve.
 Scents such as S-Factor or Procure certainly help.
-Most mullet are quite small therefore a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.
+Most mullet are pretty small; therefore, a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.

 Images of fish supplied VFA and DEPI.
-All other images and videos shown on The Warmies Fishing Guide are Fishing Mad originals.
+All other photos and videos shown on The Warmies Fishing Guide are Fishing Mad originals.
 Thank you for visiting The Warmies Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you believe this location guide is missing key information or requires corrections, please email our team at enquiries@fishingmad.com.au with specific details.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you

-The biggest hazards you will face fishing in this area will be snags.
-So many casts will get stuck amongst rock and debris making it a frustrating place to fish at times.
-So make sure you have plenty of spare rigs and lures.
+The most significant hazards you will face while fishing in this area will be snags.
+So many casts will get stuck amongst rock and debris, making it a frustrating place to fish.
+So, make sure you have plenty of spare rigs and lures.
 Throughout certain parts of the year, the Warmies can be infested with plague proportions of starfish, jellyfish and large rats.
-I have also caught a few blue ring octopus and scorpionfish which are very venomous.
-There is always a debate about eating fish from this area and that will be a personal preference.
+I have also caught a few blue ring octopus and scorpionfish, which are very venomous.
+There is always a debate about eating fish from this area, and that will be a personal preference.
 Don’t forget in 2018 there was a chemical spill in Footscray which caught fire and contained asbestos.
 So always be a little mindful of keeping and catching fire from this area.